 However, addressing systemic health challenges is not something that a single company can do alone.
 Creating lasting impact requires collaboration among a range of stakeholders committed to developing the right tools to promote accountability and coordination, sharing risks and expertise and disseminating learning.
 ABCHealth can be an effective partner to ensure programs are efficient, technically-sound, well-communicated and impactful.

-GBCHealth is partnering with the Aliko Dangote Foundation to work hand-in-hand with African leaders and companies — in cooperation with global businesses, philanthropists and development institutions — to establish and launch the African Business Coalition for Health (ABCHealth).
-The coalition will unlock synergies to help companies and their leadership contribute more directly to meeting national and regional health goals in the context of SDG Agenda 2030 and Africa Agenda 2063 — ultimately improving the standard of living, quality of life, and the overall health and well-being of all Africans.
+GBCHealth partnered with the Aliko Dangote Foundation to work hand-in-hand with African leaders and companies — in cooperation with global businesses, philanthropists and development institutions — to establish and launch the African Business Coalition for Health (ABCHealth).
+The coalition works to unlock synergies to help companies and their leadership contribute more directly to meeting national and regional health goals in the context of SDG Agenda 2030 and Africa Agenda 2063 — ultimately improving the standard of living, quality of life, and the overall health and well-being of all Africans.

 Driving Business Action on Health

-ABCHealth will work with companies of all sizes, from SMEs to large multinationals, to maximize the impact of workplace and community health programs.
+ABCHealth works companies of all sizes, from SMEs to large multinationals, to maximize the impact of workplace and community health programs.

-The mission and activities of ABCHealth will be guided and shaped by an Advisory Group of influential African leaders across the public and private sectors, along with a network of local, regional and global companies committed to promoting action for the African community.
+The mission and activities of ABCHealth is guided and shaped by an Advisory Group of influential African leaders across the public and private sectors, along with a network of local, regional and global companies committed to promoting action for the African community.